quagliero/matryosass/README.md

 ```
 Now on a mobile device we probably want that display order to be reversed, so we'd use the `.grid--rev` class instead of `.grid`, which will float our `.col-` items to the right.

 So what if we want a block of modules underneath the blog post, but within the same column?
 We nest.
-This is when fractional widths become so awesome, because we still have access to our whole range of widths - but within a new container!
+This is when fractional widths become so awesome, because we still have access to our whole range of percentages - but within a new container!
 So let's have 3 evenly spaced out modules that are 1/3 of the width of the blog post column:
 ```html
 ...
   <div class="col-3-5">